jonathanburns/blog/_posts/2024-12-11-bridge-collapse.md

 <div class="dialogue right">
   <img src="https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeihkf5xiyp3so7qfro3hdzhtewst3f3rw7jh25pcmyl55v5otnkmzy" alt="drawing">
   <p>Right.
-The wrapped ETH is worthless on our fork, but that's fine because you have it on the bridge fork.</p>
+The wrapped ETH is worthless on our fork, but that's fine because you'll have it on the bridge fork.</p>
 </div>

 <div class="dialogue right">
   <img src="https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeihfgmywf6lpgx3k2p6j23qw636x3hg3jap2vwhufi4izyj3ifnwoy" alt="drawing">
-  <p>Yeah, but on our fork, I can still use a DEX to swap the worthless wrapped eth for a native token.
+  <p>Yeah, but then on our fork, I can still use a DEX to swap the worthless wrapped eth for a native token.
 Now I have the ETH from the bridge fork, and I also have native tokens on our fork.</p>
 </div>

 <div class="dialogue left">